By the end of this chapter, you will be able to:

 Often work at the public policy level involves .
 Community psychologists have worked in public policy at the local, state, and national levels, in the areas of substance abuse prevention, school violence prevention, and HIV/AIDS prevention.
 As an example, Case Study 14.3 describes policy work that has focused on social-emotional learning to enhance positive youth outcomes.

 Students within K-12 educational settings can be supported through policies and programs that promote positive youth development and prevent negative outcomes.
 One example of an effective prevention program developed and implemented involves social-emotional learning, which equips students with tools to set and achieve goals, handle their emotions, interpersonal relationships, and life events, and to engage in responsible decision-making.
-A leader in this field is the Collaborative for Academic, Social, and Emotional Learning, which have been working to extend programs involving social and emotional learning to school children for more than two decades.
+A leader in this field is the Collaborative for Academic, Social, and Emotional Learning, which has been working to extend programs involving social and emotional learning to school children for more than two decades.
 This organization, founded by community psychologist Roger Weissberg, collaborates with leading experts and supports districts, schools, and states nationwide to drive research, guide practice, and inform policy.
 The Collaborative for Academic, Social, and Emotional Learning supports federal efforts to increase funding for research and evidence-based practice related to social and emotional learning.
 Through their Collaborating States Initiative, they work with 25 states to support social and emotional learning, and all 50 states have incorporated this approach into their preschool standards; a growing number are doing the same for grades K-12.
 Learn more by viewing their State Scan Scorecard project, Emerging Insights Report, and extensive CSI resources.

 Understanding the Policymaking Process